scala/scala3/docs/2015-10-23-dotty-compiler-bootstraps.md

 ## Why is this important?

-The main reason is that this gives us a some validation of the trustworthiness of the compiler itself.
+The main reason is that this gives us a some validation of the *trustworthiness* of the compiler itself.
 Compilers are complex beasts, and many things can go wrong.
-By far the worst things that can go wrong are bugs where the compiler produces incorrect code for a correct program.
+By far the worst things that can go wrong are bugs where incorrect code is produced.
 It's not fun debugging code that looks perfectly fine, yet gets translated to something subtly wrong by the compiler.

 Having the compile compile itself is a good test to demonstrate that